Most chosen AI mock exam marking service in England.

 • Benefit 3: Pinpoint and Share Excellence

-With perfectly standardised, granular data, you can finally spot the outliers...
-'Let's analyse their teaching methods and share that best practice across the trust.'
+With perfectly standardised, granular data, you can finally spot the outliers.
+If one department is overperforming, you know it’s due to teaching excellence, not lenient marking.
+You can then take these insights from leading teachers and deploy them across the trust.
 This turns data into actionable school improvement, freeing up your expert teachers from the administrative burden of marking to focus on what they do best: designing brilliant interventions and inspiring their students.

 For a MAT, standardising assessment data isn't just an administrative task; it's the key to unlocking collaborative growth and system-wide excellence.
 The goal isn't to replace the invaluable expertise of a teacher, but to amplify it.
 Centralised AI marking ensures every mark is objective and every school's data is comparable, giving your staff the reliable tools and crucially, the time to make the greatest possible impact on their students.

-Hey, tired of trying to compare apples and oranges in your trust-wide data meetings?
-Our platform provides perfectly standardised assessment data from all your schools, instantly.
-See how you can build a truly unified data strategy here.
+Ready to fix your data feed?
+Stop trying to compare apples and oranges in your data meetings.
+Excelas provides perfectly standardised assessment data from all your schools, instantly.
+See how you can build a unified data strategy using ExamGPT here.

 Stay Updated